Pickra/programmyTools/git/moreGitStuff.md

 - `git reset --soft commitNumber`, is like the `--hard` command, except you're not actually there.
 You can look at stuff and move stuff around, but the `HEAD` is still 2015.
 If that's confusing, make a `pull request` for a better explanation.

-- `git reflog`, is a more robust version of `git log`.
+- `git reflog`, is a more robust `git log`.
 It shows all of your Git activity; `checkouts`, `pulls/pushes`, moving through time, etc...
 It looks something like...

 ```
 commitNumber HEAD{0}: commit: did some stuff
 commitNumber HEAD{1}: commit: deleted some stuff I needed
 commitNumber HEAD{2}: commit: gave a dinosaur a cool mustache
-commitNumber HEAD{3}: checkout: moving from develop to feature/DinosaursonSkateboards
+commitNumber HEAD{3}: checkout: moving from develop to feature/DinosaursOnSkateboards
 commitNumber HEAD{4}: pull origin develop: Fast-forward
 commitNumber HEAD{5}: checkout: moving from master to develop
 ```